top of page

 Labor On

-This is a note that he had carried in his wallet since 2007, written by me-a claim that I had made to the Lord.
-I'm sure he had seen it many times when he would regularly purge his wallet of stuff, but he never would throw it away.
+I found this in Dad's wallet in March of 2022 after he was gone.
+This is a note he had carried in his wallet since 2007, written by mea claim I had made to the Lord.
+I'm sure he had seen it many times when he regularly purged his wallet of stuff, but he never would throw it away.
 What I think is very interesting about the words on this request to the Lord are the words "power of darkness."
+And it was exterminated by the "power of light."

 Amen!
-No we can't, Mom!
+No, we can't, Mom!

 Yes, He certainly does!
 Doesn't He, Mom?

-Today, September 4th—Labor Day 2023—is my dad's birthday.
-If he were still alive on earth, he would have turned eighty-four.
-And if there is one commendation I could say of him on this particular day, in light of this being the day that we honor the laborers of this nation, it's that my dad was not a lazy worker.
-Far from it.
-He spent almost forty years laboring in the steel mills of Cleveland so that my mom, brothers, and I would be provisionally cared for as a family should be.
-And he labored long and labored well so that my brothers and I could attend private Christian schools, and so that I could follow God's leading to a Christian college in Nashville, Tennessee, some 500 plus miles from home.
-Through the hot days of summer and the blistering temps of the mill. . .through the frigid nights of Lake Erie-impacted winters, Stanton Sifers went to work.
-Day in and day out, in the repetitious, hard-laboring environment of factory life.
-Did he do so because being a steel worker was his life's ambition?
-Or because laboring in a hot, dirty, noisy mill satisfied the deep longings of his heart?
-No, it was neither of these.
-It was because my dad was carved from a generation that knew how to sacrificially work and labor well, for lengthy stretches of time, for the well-being of others.
+Today, September 4th—Labor Day 2023—would have been my dad's 84th birthday, if he were still alive on earth.
+And if there is one commendation I can say of him on this particular day, in light of this being the day that we honor the laborers of this nation, it's that my dad was not a lazy worker, far from it.
+He spent almost forty years laboring in the steel mills of Cleveland, Ohio so that his family was provisionally cared for as a family should be.
+He labored long and labored well so that my brothers and I could attend private Christian schools, and I could follow God's leading to a Christian college in Nashville, Tennessee, some 500-plus miles from home.
+Through the hot days of summer and the blistering temps of the mill, through the frigid nights of Lake Erie-impacted winters, Stanton Sifers went to work in the monotonous, hard-laboring environment of factory life, day in and day out.

-So, on this Labor Day 2023, on what would have been my dad's 84th birthday, I honor him and the labor he long endured for my family's benefit and provision.
+So, on this Labor Day, I honor him and the labor he endured long for my family's benefit and provision.

-I'm considering the hard work that Christ endured for the benefit and provision of humanity.
+I'm thinking of the hard work that Christ endured for the benefit and provision of humanity.
+He labored well so that we might not remain lost.

-So, in the sacredness of this moment as I sit here at my kitchen table, I fix my gaze toward Heaven and honor Him above all:
+So, in the sacredness of this moment, as I sit here at my kitchen table, I fix my gaze toward Heaven and honor Him above all:

 "Now to the King eternal, immortal, invisible, the only God, be honor and glory for ever and ever.
 Amen."
 (I Timothy 1:17)